immich-app/immich/docs/docs/guides/template-backup-script.md

 ### Prerequisites

 - Borg needs to be installed on your server as well as the remote machine.
 You can find instructions to install Borg [here](https://borgbackup.readthedocs.io/en/latest/installation.html).
-- To run this sript as a non-root user, you should [add your username to the docker group](https://docs.docker.com/engine/install/linux-postinstall/).
+- (Optional) To run this sript as a non-root user, you should [add your username to the docker group](https://docs.docker.com/engine/install/linux-postinstall/).
-- To run this script non-interactively, set up [passwordless ssh](https://www.redhat.com/sysadmin/passwordless-ssh) to your remote machine from your server.
+- (Optional) To run this script non-interactively, set up [passwordless ssh](https://www.redhat.com/sysadmin/passwordless-ssh) to your remote machine from your server.
+If you skipped the previous step, make sure this step is done from your root account.

 To initialize the borg repository, run the following commands once.